-Starting in the 1990s and 2000s, gentrification began to change the city’s racial makeup, with the name of Chocolate City becoming unrelated to today’s Washington DC.
+Starting in the 1990s and 2000s, gentrification began to change the city’s racial makeup, with the name of Chocolate City becoming unrelated in today’s Washington DC.

-With gentrification, the city used the government’s HOPE VI program which is provided by the department of Housing of Urban Development (HUD) to rebuild and demolish certain communities.
+With gentrification, the city used the government’s HOPE VI program which was provided by the department of Housing of Urban Development (HUD) to help to rebuild and demolish certain communities.

-The South Side or south of the Anacostia River is the only section of the city that has not been widely affected by Washington D.C.’s gentrification, with exception to a few housing projects like Eastgate, the 58th Street Projects of East Capitol Dwellings and Capitol View Plaza, Stanton Terrace of Stanton Dwellings and Frederick Douglass Dwellings, the Washington Highlands Valley Green and Linda Pollin, and Sheridan Terrace.
+Only gentrified areas are a few housing projects like Eastgate, 58th Street’s East Capitol Dwellings and Capitol View Plaza, Stanton Terrace’s Stanton Dwellings and Frederick Douglass Dwellings, Washington Highlands’ Valley Green and Linda Pollin, and Sheridan Terrace.

-Confrontations and conflicts were centered around the rebuilding process of Washington DC communities.
+Confrontations and conflicts were centered around the rebuilding process of the Washington DC housing communities.

-Example of problems included, residents claiming the housing authority was allowing apartment units to deteriorate so they can be claimed as unlivable and eventually to be demolish or the promising of rebuilding led to less than half of the original units being replaced.
+Example of problems included, residents claiming the housing authority was allowing apartment units to deteriorate so they can be claimed as unlivable to eventually be demolish or the promising of rebuilding led to less than half of the original units being replaced.